Porocyonak/Open2Nord/README.md

       b. https://nordvpn.com/tutorials/windows-7/openvpn/

-2. `Download and extract the release.zip version or build your own Open2Nord`
+2. `Download and extract the compiled Open2Nord.zip version or build your own Open2Nord`
 3. `Modify the data.txt folder accordingly`
 4. **`[Optionally]`**`Modify the login_info.txt with your NordVPN email and password`
 5. `Run RunOnStartup (Run Me!).bat (will run the Open2Nord every computer boot)`